 - even hair loss, a condition called psychogenic alopecia

-Some of the more "nervous" personality cats are easily stressed by many things - a new baby, loss of a pet, visiting family member, loud noises, other cats, and so on.
+Some of the more "nervous" personality cats are easily stressed by many things—a new baby, loss of another pet, visitors, loud noises, other cats, and so on.
 What is surprising to many people is that even the more "laid back" cats can become stressed, even if outwardly still calm.

 While some of the stress scenarios will be obvious, some will not, and you may never know why your cat is stressed.
-Even mundane things such as loud music or traffic can be annoying to cats - they hear much better than we do.
-Same goes for any odors that they may come in contact with that we may never smell.
+Even mundane things such as loud music or traffic can be annoying to cats—they hear much better than we do.
+The same goes for any odors that they may come in contact with that we may never smell.

 Take time to assess your cat's living situation and try to rule out any possible stressors.
 Here are some places to start:

-- Multicat household: give each cat some "space" - a safe place to retreat to, away from other cats, people, and pets.
+- Give each cat a safe place to retreat to, away from other cats, people, and pets.

-- Multicat household: have at least one litterbox per cat, an extra one or two boxes above that is great.
+- Have at least one litterbox per cat, an extra one or two boxes above that is great.

-- Multicat household: offer food separately - either in different locations or with cats separated to ensure that everyone can eat in peace.
+- Offer food separately—either in different locations or with cats separated to ensure that everyone can eat in peace.

-- Multipet household: ensure that the cat(s) have a place to get away from the dogs or other pets.
+- Ensure that the cat(s) have a place to get away from the dogs or other pets.

 - For vacations and other extended absences, consider a live-in pet sitter or boarding facility so your cat(s) are not as lonely or stressed about your return.